qir-alliance/qat/docs/src/UserGuide/BuildingLibrary.md

 apt install python3 python3-pip
 ```

-We recommend that you use version 11 of clang in order to be consistent with the
+We recommend that you use version 11 of Clang in order to be consistent with the
 version of LLVM on which the library depends.
 In general, the code should work
 with any version of clang.
 Make sure that the compiler environment variables are
 defined correctly in order to select the correct version: